 Integrating with Dwolla was a two-phase process for the Astra team and it was made easier due to a direct line of communication to Dwolla’s dedicated technical and support teams.

 Phase one included integrating with Dwolla’s API to build the foundation for the relationships.
 Phase two included working closely with the Dwolla integration team to iron out the nuances of their funds flow.

 “That part was a really high touch, high-value interaction with the Dwolla team,” Akos says.

-Throughout the entire integration, Akos and Morgan utilized the dedicated support channel that comes with Dwolla Launch, Scale and Custom pricing plans.
+Throughout the entire integration, Akos and Morgan found value with Dwolla’s the dedicated support team.

 “The dedicated support channel was huge for us, especially in dealing with those nuances, that’s not something you can extract out of API documentations,” Akos says.
 “The feedback time was much shorter, very different from submitting a support ticket.”

 Akos says he and his engineering team appreciated Dwolla’s support team and their ability to take feedback quickly and collaborate to develop a solution tailored to their business needs.

 “The responsiveness…” Morgan explains.
 “That was super useful in terms of having it be more of a flow rather than sending something and waiting days for a response, just to play the email game.”